 - The project must contain no work with uncertain outcomes or interfacing with 3rd party systems that have non-documented interfaces (this includes most web scrappers).

 - The web application/site specification must contain screenshots of every view.

 - The specification must make absolutely NO assumptions about implicit features, performance, or security.
 These cover features like admin interfaces and form validation messages, securing certain data, and having the application/site perform well under full load.
 All of these must be clearly documented.

 - The client must be ready to renegotiate the whole project on every change to the specification.

-The fixed-price projects are suitable only for very short projects that take couple of days.
+The fixed-price projects are usually suitable only for very short projects that take couple of days.